When it comes to controlling a PC game, a keyboard + mouse combo is suitable for a majority of the people out there.

 Since this post is all about controllers, we'll first discuss the pros of using a PC controller

-Unlike gaming keyboards where your fingers do all the hard-work, PC controllers offer thumb-based controlling mechanism.
+Unlike gaming keyboards where your fingers do all the hard-work, PC controllers offer a thumb-based controlling mechanism.

-Most of us spend majority of our job time in front of a computer, where we do different tasks like typing, or scrolling documents and web pages etc.
+Most of us spend the majority of our job times in front of a computer, where we do different tasks like typing, or scrolling documents and web pages etc.

-So if you start playing games with your already-tired fingers, there are high risk of your getting carpel tunnel syndrome, and other finger-related injuries.
+So if you start playing games with your already-tired fingers, there is a high risk of you getting carpal tunnel syndrome and other finger-related injuries.

 If that's the case, PC controllers offer a nice change where your fingers are holding the controller instead of pressing keys, and your hands are in their natural position (not twisted like when using a mouse).